 The Leo Baeck Centre (LBC) is a Progressive Jewish community based in Kew East, Victoria, Australia.
 We are a vibrant, friendly, and inclusive congregation, here to assist anyone interested in Judaism.
 Our website aims to inform interested people in the activities of LBC, including our history, what is distinctive and valued highly by the community, and some of our facilities.
 The website also provides some information on how to become a member.

-Our Community and its History
+Our Community and History

 Leo Baeck wrote about our emotional awareness, our experiencing the Divine.
 This awareness naturally leads to ethical acts, what Baeck called the commandments.
 At the same time, we can also maintain peoplehood, a sense of our role in history, through ritual acts, which give expression to our sense of mystery.

 Baeck, considered to be a liberal modern Jew, was not prepared to assign authority to the ritual acts, only to the ethical imperatives.
-For him, God is both transcendent, immanent and real.
-Therefore being Jewish consisted of being ethical and striving for universal good, experiencing the mystery of the Divine, and maintaining the survival of Jews throughout history.
+For him, God is both transcendent, immanent, and real.
+Therefore, being Jewish consisted of being ethical and striving for universal good, experiencing the mystery of the Divine, and maintaining the survival of Jews throughout history.